 – the syntax and semantics of noun phrases;

-– the syntax of Uralic and Romance languages;
+– the syntax of Uralic (esp.
+Finnish) and Romance (esp.
+Italian) languages;

 - PhD in Linguistics at Queen Mary University of London (2017-ongoing).